UPS vs USPS Shipping Rates: Which is Cheaper for Your Package?

 USPS rates are primarily based on weight and shipping zone.
 Lightweight packages (under 1 lb) are significantly cheaper with USPS.

-USPS Flat Rate vs First Class vs Priority
+USPS Flat Rate vs Ground Advantage vs Priority

 - Flat Rate: Fixed cost regardless of weight, based on box size